10 Wicked Morsels for Living a Sexy Life.

 When was the last time you established a boundary?

-Even in the boundless realms there need be a boundary laid, for how would you understand the beauty of the realm were it not dualistic and set up in the language of boundaries?
+Even in the boundless realms, a boundary needs to be laid, for how would you understand the beauty of the realm were it not dualistic and set up in the language of boundaries?
 Light/dark.
 Hot/Cold.
 Sleep/awake.
 Conscious/Unconscious.
 Boy/Girl.
 You/Me.